 “I criticize America because I love her,” King said in a speech about the Vietnam War, “and because I want to see her to stand as the moral example of the world.”

 For those reasons and more, King’s story is worth remembering.
-To that end, President Donald J. Trump signed H.R.
-267 into law on January 8.
+President Donald J. Trump wants to ensure that legacy lives on for generations of Americans.
+Last January, he signed H.R.
+267 into law.
 Named the “Martin Luther King, Jr. National Historical Park Act,” the law redesignates a National Historic Site in Georgia—the state where King was born—as the Martin Luther King, Jr. National Historical Park.

-The President also signed a proclamation on January 12, 2018, that officially designated the following Monday as the “Martin Luther King, Jr., Federal Holiday.”
+This year, the President signed a proclamation on January 18 that officially designated the following Monday as the “Martin Luther King, Jr., Federal Holiday.”

 The premise—and promise—of King’s dream is that we don’t need to replace or transform our Nation’s shared ideals to make our country a better place.